any-docs/css/content/guides/inline_layout/inline_formatting_context/index.md

 {{EmbedLiveSample("mbp", "", "340px")}}

 > [!NOTE]
-> I am using the logical, flow-relative properties — {{cssxref("padding-inline-start")}} rather than {{cssxref("padding-left")}} — so that they work in the inline dimension whether the text is horizontal or vertical.
+> I am using the logical, flow-relative properties — `padding-inline-start` rather than `padding-left` — so that they work in the inline dimension whether the text is horizontal or vertical.
 Read more about these properties in [Logical Properties and Values](/guides/Logical_properties_and_values).

 ## Alignment in the block direction

-Inline boxes may be aligned in the block direction in different ways, using the {{cssxref("vertical-align")}} property, which will align on the block axis in vertical writing modes (therefore not vertically at all!).
+Inline boxes may be aligned in the block direction in different ways, using the `vertical-align` property, which will align on the block axis in vertical writing modes (therefore not vertically at all!).
 In the example below the large text is making the line box of the first sentence larger, therefore the `vertical-align` property can be used to align the inline boxes either side of it.
 I have used the value `top`, try changing it to `middle`, `bottom`, or `baseline`.

 ```html live-sample___align
 <div class="example horizontal">